Little-Known & Unusual Careers in Medical and Health | EduMed.org

 Recreational Therapist

-Healthcare Careers for the Unconventional
+Careers for the Unconventional

 Unconventional healthcare careers refer to those jobs that many people just don’t know exist.
-These professionals perform incredibly important tasks, but they aren’t the first person you think of when it comes to careers in care.
+These professionals perform incredibly important tasks, but they aren’t the first people you think of when it comes to careers in care.
 That being said, these roles can be extremely fulfilling – and lucrative.

 Medical Waste Technician

-Also known as biomedical waste handlers, these professionals ensure that toxic materials are disposed of in a way that protects both humans and the environment from harm.
+Role & Responsibilities: Also known as biomedical waste handlers, these professionals ensure that toxic materials are disposed of in a way that protects both humans and the environment from harm.
 They collect contaminated materials, put them in travel-safe disposal containers, and dispose of them according to legal and regulatory requirements.

 Medical Examiner Tech